- Coin Street Community Builders

 In Community Consequences we used the parlour game of Consequences as a playful vehicle to explore the shared interests that define a community, and to examine the roles of conversation, co-operation and compromise in designing the built environment.

-The stories, transformed into playful models in the gallery and courtyard, reveal the practical preoccupations and outlandish fancies of the community groups, but they also reflect the communities’ common goals and their socio-political context.
-A drawing table presents an opportunity for visitors to design their ideal city, and – in the role of the planning or design authority - to comment on the ideas of others.
+The stories, transformed into playful models in the gallery and courtyard, reveal the practical preoccupations and outlandish fancies of the community groups, but they also reflect their common goals and the socio-political context.
+A drawing table presented an opportunity for visitors to design their ideal city, and – in the role of the planning or design authority - to comment on the ideas of others.